carpentries-lab/metagenomics-analysis/_episodes/01-background-metadata.md

 The results of this study, raw sequences, and metadata have been submitted to the NCBI Sequence Read Archive (SRA), and are stored in the BioProject [PRJEB22811](https://www.ncbi.nlm.nih.gov/sra/?term=PRJEB22811).
-There are other metagenomic databases where we can find metagenomic data.
+There are other metagenomic databases where we can find metagenomics data.

 > ## Other metagenomic databases
 > The NCBI SRA is not the only repository for metagenomic information.
 There are other public metagenomic databases such as [MG-RAST](https://www.mg-rast.org/index.html?stay=1), [MGnify](https://www.ebi.ac.uk/metagenomics/), [Marine Metagenomics Portal](https://mmp.sfb.uit.no/), [Terrestrial Metagenome DB](https://webapp.ufz.de/tmdb/) and the [GM Repo](https://gmrepo.humangut.info/home).